Federal Government Jobs – Essential Qualifications

 Let’s break this down a bit further now.
 What are the usual two essential qualifications?

-This is the experience that the hiring manager has identified as being required for you to successfully do this job.
+This is the experience that the hiring manager has identified as being required for you to be successful in this job.
 The number of experience clauses is totally dependant on the job.
 However many there are, you must meet all of them.
 Failure to demonstrate your experience will result in your resume being screened out.
 You also have to watch for the wording on the experience statements.
 You might see words like “Recent” and “Significant” as part of the wording.
-If you do, they both should be defined on the Statement of Merit Criteria, with something like:
+If you do, they both should be defined on the job poster, with something like:

 - “Recent is defined as being within the past five years.”